] Office of Human Resources - Montgomery County Public Schools

 OFFICIAL TITLE: Project Manager CODE: 6060 SQ/OQ: Optimal Qualified

-WORKING TITLE: Project Manager, Mechanical Engineer GRADE: 25 MONTHS: 12
+WORKING TITLE: Project Manager, Mechanical GRADE: 25 MONTHS: 12

 MINIMUM QUALIFICATION STANDARDS

-KNOWLEDGE, SKILLS, AND ABILITIES: Thorough knowledge of the current principles, practices, theory, codes, and materials applicable within the field of mechanical engineering to the construction of school or similar buildings.
+KNOWLEDGE SKILLS ABILITIES: Thorough knowledge of the current principles, practices, theory, codes, and materials applicable within the field of mechanical engineering to the construction of school or similar buildings.
 Knowledge of safety standards and practices as they relate to mechanical equipment.
 Knowledge of project management techniques and practices.
-Ability to review and analyze mechanical engineering plans, specifications, and equipment drawings and to detect errors in design or deviations from directives or codes.
+Ability to review and analyze mechanical engineering plans, specifications, and equipment drawings, and to detect errors in design or deviations from directives or codes.
 Ability to appraise the quality and rate of construction progress.
 Ability to establish and maintain effective working relationships with architects, contractors, utility company personnel, school staff, and communities.
-Ability to develop and prepare written recommendations and reports, plans/specifications for bidding, and provide expert mechanical system advice.
+Ability to identify engineering/architectural clashes and minimize errors and omissions.
+Ability to evaluate project needs, then draft, develop, and prepare a comprehensive scope of work, written recommendations and reports, plans/specifications for bidding, review bids and contracts, and provide expert mechanical system advice.
 Ability to design and evaluate computerized energy monitoring and control systems in schools.
 Ability to use standard application software within the engineering field.
+Ability to effectively manage contractors to ensure conformance with construction drawings, proper task prioritization, budget control, and schedule adherence.
+Demonstrated experience solving complex problems.
 Good communication and human relations skills.

-EDUCATION, TRAINING, AND EXPERIENCE: Bachelor's degree in electrical engineering from an accredited college or university.
-Considerable consulting engineering and design experience in Electrical engineering relative to schools, buildings, and facilities design and construction.
+EDUCATION, TRAINING AND EXPERIENCE; CERTIFICATE AND LICENSE REQUIREMENTS: Education, Training, and Experience: Preference will be given to candidates with a Bachelor’s degree in mechanical engineering from an accredited college or university.
+Considerable experience in mechanical system relative to schools, buildings, and facilities design and construction.
 Experience in project management of construction projects.
-Other combinations of applicable education, training, and experience which provide the knowledge, abilities, and skills necessary to perform effectively in the position may be considered, and which must include considerable electrical engineering course work and Electrical engineering design experience.
+Other combinations of applicable education, training, and experience that provide the knowledge, abilities, and skills necessary to perform effectively in the position may be considered, and which must include considerable mechanical engineering coursework and mechanical engineering design experience.
+Certificate License: Must possess a valid driver's license.

 OVERTIME ELIGIBLE: No